Didomi - Developers documentation

 Does not trigger for CCPA

-Triggered when the user clicks on the Agree to all button of the Preferences pop-in.
+Triggered when the user has clicked on the Agree to all button of the Preferences pop-in.

 Listener parameters